JosuaKrause/redipy/README.md

 ## License
 `redipy` is licensed under the [Apache License (Version 2.0)](LICENSE).

+## Contributing

+Redipy is currently maintained by one person.
+Any help, even if it is just creating issues for bugs, are much appreciated.

+### If You Find a Bug

+If you encounter a bug, please open an issue to draw attention to it or give a thumbsup if the issue already exists.
+This helps with prioritizing implementation efforts.
+Even if you cannot solve the bug yourself, investigating why it happens or creating a PR to add test cases helps a lot.
+If you have a fix for a bug don't hesistate to open a PR.

-## Missing Redis or Lua Functions
+### Missing Redis or Lua Functions
-If you encounter a missing redis or lua function please consider adding it yourself (see #Contributing).
-However, if you need it only in your local setup without API support or support for multiple backends, pipelines, etc. you can use the plug-in mechanism.
+If you encounter a missing redis or lua function please consider adding it yourself (see #Implementing).
+Here also opening an issue or giving a thumbsup to existing issues helps with prioritizing.

+However, if you need it only in your local setup without API support or support for multiple backends, pipelines, etc. you can use the raw underlying redis connection via `redipy.main.Redis.get_redis_runtime` and `redipy.redis.conn.RedisConnection.get_connection` or make use of the plug-in mechanism.

 For the memory backend you can use `redipy.memory.rt.LocalRuntime.add_redis_function_plugin` or